mohammadhadiGhadam/Machine_Learning_2024/HW1/README.md

-this hw has 2 questions that i place the codes Hierarchy
+this hw has 2 questions